HydroModPy/HydroModPy/docs/source/getting_started/cli-quickstart.rst

 .. code-block:: text

    <workspace>/
-   |-- hydromodpy.duckdb     # simulation catalog (one per workspace)
+   |-- workspace.toml         # metadata of the research workspace
-   |-- data/                 # cached input data, one folder per variable
+   |-- data/                  # cache.duckdb + cached input data (one folder per variable)
-   |-- projects/             # one folder per project lives here
+   `-- projects/              # one folder per project, each owns its catalog.duckdb
-   `-- simulations/          # finalized Zarr archives and Parquet tables

 See :doc:`../user_guide/concepts/workspace-layout` for the resolution rules and the role of each folder.